 There is a sequel.
 Sainsburys had a pallet of lumpwood charcoal in 5kg bags last week selling at £1kg.
 Rip-off Britain appeared to be alive and well.
 BUT!
 There had to be a catch.
 There was!
 The Sainsbury product contained a paraffin accelerator, smoked like fcuk and stank the boat.
 You win some!

 For 2014, cowling and ducting was added to channel convection heat under the main bunk to act like an electric blanket! with any excess tending to warm the large black plastic water tank which resides under the bunk.
 This also prevents heat going straight to the roof and out the mushrooms.
-The cowling included 400mm x 400mm marble slabs as a heat sink, an aluminium apron and a stainless steel tray underneath. hard to describe but those who have taken the "Pogue.AtHome.Day" have been intrigued at the simplicity and the silence.
+The cowling included 400mm x 400mm marble slabs as a heat sink, with an aluminium apron for ducting and a stainless steel tray underneath. hard to describe but those who have taken the "Pogue.AtHome.Day" have been intrigued at the simplicity and the silence.

-2015 brought a eureka moment, when we realised the published instruction were actually giving bad advice which was the REAL cause of the layers of ash and dust.
-Experimentation showed that once the "grape" layer was laid down first in the hopper, nuggets the size of lemons and oranges could then almost fill the hopper and a layer of the smallest bits of fuel (known on board as cornflakes!) could be all stacked in BEFORE the fire was started as per published instructions.
-The grading process has been refined to such an extent it could be done INSIDE the cabin with almost no carbon dust discernible.
-The air vents were closed once the grape layer was well under and the flue was warm to the touch at the top where it exited the roof.
+2015 brought a eureka moment, when we realised the published instructions were actually giving bad advice which was the REAL cause of the layers of ash and dust.
+Experimentation showed that once the "grape" layer is laid down first in the hopper, nuggets the size of lemons and oranges can then almost fill the hopper and a layer of the smallest bits of fuel (known on board as cornflakes!)
+MAY be all stacked in . . .
+BEFORE the fire is started as per published instructions.
+The grading process has been refined to such an extent it has been done INSIDE the cabin with almost no carbon dust discernible.